LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 ---
 - Python UDF and pandas_udf, examples and tests

-Examples of udf and pandas_udf. time.sleep is introduced for testing purposes
+Examples of udf and pandas_udf (of type SCALAR) using Spark SQL.
+Note: time.sleep is introduced for testing purposes
 ```python
 def slowf(s):
   for i in range(10000):